 Cleaning and keeping a stainless steel sink shiny can be tricky.
-But, I bet you already have the two things needed to clean it, without chemicals, in your pantry.
-Vinegar and baking soda is all you need.
+Let me show you How To Clean A Stainless Steel Sink With 2 Household Items.
+And, I bet you already have the two things needed to clean it, without chemicals, in your pantry.
+White Vinegar and baking soda is all you need.

 Through the years I have tried many cleaners and found the results to be okay, but not always great.
 It seemed to leave the sink dingy and dull.
 If you do have an older sink, it’s really hard to shine it up.